A very common question asked is, how I can make my teeth strong, so I don't get cavities or I don't feel sensitive.

 Your dentist can recommend, what would be a good procedure for you.

 Here at Hills Dental, we can help you evaluate how strong is your enamel is and how we can help you have healthy teeth and healthy oral cavity.
-To schedule your appointment, call us at 408-725-1536 or email us at email@example.com.
+To schedule an appointment, call us at 408-725-1536 or email us at email@example.com.